Hubs-Foundation/hubs-cloud/community-edition/readme.md

 - dns and firewall steps are the same <link to above>

+# example -- a "potentially-somewhat-production-ready" instance on aws
+- comming soon

 # considerations for production environment
 - infra
     - easy -- use a managed kubernetes